siamakrostami/SRGenericNetworkLayer/README.md

 - `NetworkError.swift`: Custom error type for network errors
 - `SRGenericNetworkLayerExampleApp.swift`: Main app structure

-For more details on the sample app, including setup instructions and customization options, please refer to the README file in the `Examples/SRGenericNetworkLayerExampleApp` directory.

 ## Contributing

 Contributions to SRGenericNetworkLayer are welcome!
 Please feel free to submit a Pull Request.